geneing/ForwardTacotron/docs/index.md

 ## ForwardTacotron + MelGAN Vocoder

-The samples are generated with a model trained 400K steps on [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) together with the pretrained WaveRNN vocoder provided by the [MelGAN repo](https://github.com/seungwonpark/melgan).
+The samples are generated with a model trained 400K steps on [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) together with the pretrained MelGAN vocoder provided by the [MelGAN repo](https://github.com/seungwonpark/melgan).

 <p class="text">Scientists at the CERN laboratory say they have discovered a new particle.</p>